7.10. Courtroom Workgroup: Defense Attorneys

 The Right to Counsel in Federal Trials

 The Court in Johnson v.
 Zerbst, 304 U.S. 458 (1938), held that in all federal felony, trials counsel must represent a defendant unless the defendant waives that right.
-The Court further held that the lack of counsel is a jurisdictional error which would render, or make, the defendant’s conviction void.
+The Court further held that the lack of counsel is a jurisdictional error that would render, or make, the defendant’s conviction void.
 A court that allows a defendant to be convicted without an attorney’s representation has no power or authority to deprive an accused of life or liberty.
 [6]

 Zerbst also established rules for a proper waiver of the Sixth Amendment right to counsel.
 The court said that it is presumed that the defendant has not waived her right to counsel.
 For a waiver to be constitutional, the court must find that the defendant knew he or she had a right to counsel and voluntarily gave up that right, knowing that he or she had the right to claim it.
 Therefore, if the defendant silently goes along with the court process without complaining about the lack of counsel, his or her silence does not amount to a waiver.
 The Court defined waiver as an “intelligent relinquishment or abandonment of a known right or privilege”.

 In 1945 Congress passed the Federal Rules of Criminal Procedure (FRCP).
 Rule 44 of the FRCP requires defendants to have counsel, or affirmatively waive counsel, either retained or appointed, at every stage of the proceedings from the initial appearance through appeal.
 This rule was difficult to implement because there was no recognized federal defense bar, or federal defense attorneys, available or willing to take on appointed cases.
-So, in 1964, Congress passed the Criminal Justice Act of 1964 that established a national system for providing counsel to indigent defendants in federal courts.
+So, in 1964, Congress passed the Criminal Justice Act of 1964 which established a national system for providing counsel to indigent defendants in federal courts.

 When Does a Defendant Have the Right to Assistance of an Attorney?